voxpupuli/puppet-bacula/README.md

 directors to not have the necessary storage devices attached, default jobs can be pointed elsewhere.

+Note that if you expect an SD to be located on the Director, you will also need to include the `bacula::storage` class as follows.

 #### Storage Setup

 The storage component allocates disk storage for pools that can be used for